 Commercial buildings and industrial roofing often deal with high heat and chemicals, so if these toxins get in your water supply, it can make employees sick.
 One way to prevent cross contamination from happening is by getting a backflow prevention valve installed in your Santa Claria, CA building.
 A backflow prevention valve helps to keep the main water line and sewer lines separated so they do not mix together.
 Fertilizers, chlorine, human waste, and more pollutants can enter your water stream in a process called backflow.
 Backflow is when contaminated water flows into a building instead of out of it.
 If you think you have backflow problems in your building but are unsure, you can call a plumber to perform backflow testing.
-For backflow prevention valve installation in Santa Clarita and Granada Hills, CA, call On Call Plumbing at (661) 347-4478 today.
+For backflow prevention valve installation in Santa Clarita, CA, call On Call Plumbing at (661) 347-4478 today.

 How To Tell If You Need Backflow Testing